 The origins of RTL-SDR stem from mass produced DVB-T TV tuner dongles that were based on the RTL2832U chipset.
 With the combined efforts of Antti Palosaari, Eric Fry and Osmocom (in particular Steve Markgraf) it was found that the raw I/Q data on the RTL2832U chipset could be accessed directly, which allowed the DVB-T TV tuner to be converted into a wideband software defined radio via a custom software driver developed by Steve Markgraf.
 If you've ever enjoyed the RTL-SDR project please consider donating to Osmocom via Open Collective as they are the ones who developed the drivers and brought RTL-SDR to life.

-There are many other software defined radios better than the RTL-SDR, but they all come at a higher price.
-Currently we think that the Airspy ($199) and SDRPlay ($149) SDR’s are the best low cost RX only SDR’s.
-Then there are the HackRF ($300USD) and BladeRF SDRs ($420 and $650), which can both transmit and receive.
+There are now many other software defined radios better than the RTL-SDR, but they all come at a higher price.
+Currently we think that the Airspy ($169) and SDRPlay ($99) SDR's are the best low cost RX only SDR's.
+There is also the HackRF ($300USD) which can both transmit and receive.

 What is Software Defined Radio?

-Radio components such as modulators, demodulators and amplifiers are traditionally implemented in hardware components.
-The advent of modern computing and analogue to digital converters allows most of these traditionally hardware based components to be implemented into software instead.
-Hence, the software defined radio.
+Radio components such as modulators, demodulators and tuners are traditionally implemented in analogue hardware components.
+The advent of modern computing and analogue to digital converters allows most of these traditionally hardware based components to be implemented in software instead.
+Hence, the term software defined radio.
 This enables easy signal processing and thus cheap wide band scanner radios to be produced.

 What are some RTL-SDR Radio Scanner Applications?